Generalized Calogero-Sutherland models for Kondo physics in the Luttinger liquid

 are constructed from a free two-component bosonic field ($\phi_{\textrm{s}}$ and $\phi_{\textrm{c}}$), and $:\cdots:$ denotes normal ordering~\cite{francesco1997}.
 The Klein factors $\kappa_{\uparrow/\downarrow}$ satisfying the Majorana commutation relation ($\kappa_{\uparrow}^{2} = \kappa_{\downarrow}^{2} = 1$ and $\{ \kappa_{\uparrow},\kappa_{\downarrow} \} = 0$) are introduced to generate correct statistics for the particles.

-The formulation in terms of CFT correlators uncovers valuable physical insight into the Kondo physics in Luttinger liquid.
-A well-known fact about Luttinger liquid is that the spin and charge degrees of freedom decouple with each other and are described separately by the two components $\phi_{\textrm{s}}$ and $\phi_{\textrm{c}}$ of a free boson CFT.
+The formulation in terms of CFT correlators uncovers valuable physical insight into the Kondo physics in a Luttinger liquid.
+A well-known fact about Luttinger liquids is that the spin and charge degrees of freedom decouple with each other and are described separately by the two components $\phi_{\textrm{s}}$ and $\phi_{\textrm{c}}$ of a free boson CFT.
 The vertex operators $A^{\uparrow}$ and $A^{\downarrow}$ constructed from the CFT fields have conformal dimension $\frac{\lambda+1}{2}$.
 It deviates from that of a free fermion, which is $1/2$, for all cases with $\lambda>0$.
-This marks the breakdown of Fermi liquid description that is applicable when the itinerant particles in the bath have no interactions.
+This marks the breakdown of the Fermi liquid description that is applicable when the itinerant particles in the bath have no interactions.
 On the other hand, the vertex operator $A_{0}^{\uparrow/\downarrow}$ that represents the Kondo impurity has conformal dimension $\frac{\lambda+1}{2(2\lambda+1)}$.
 In fact, the form of $A_{0}^{\uparrow/\downarrow}$ is precisely the same as that of the quasihole operator in the $(\lambda + 1, \lambda + 1, \lambda)$ Halperin FQH state~\cite{moore1991}, which has spin $1/2$ and charge $-1/(2\lambda + 1)$.
 Intuitively, one itinerant particle is ``split'' into $2\lambda + 1$ pieces such that the magnetic moment can be screened properly.
-This phenomenon of~\emph{fractionalization} is a hallmark of the strong interaction in Luttinger liquid.
-To the best of our knowledge, the insight gained here on Kondo screening with fractionalized quasiparticles has not been explicitly pointed out in the past, which is not surprising because it is not easy to arrive at this conclusion from microscopic Hamiltonians.
+This phenomenon of~\emph{fractionalization} is a hallmark of the strong interaction in the Luttinger liquid.
+Interestingly, a similar notion of fractionalization was proposed in multichannel Kondo problems, where bosonization was utilized to map the system to a Luttinger liquid coupled to an impurity~\cite{emery1992}.